c3g/GenPipes_Docs/docs/source/get-started/concepts/readset_file.rst

 |**FAST5:**                    | The path to the **directory** containing the raw fast5 files, before basecalling.         |
 +------------------------------+-------------------------------------------------------------------------------------------+

-Example of PacBio Assembly Readset File
+Example of Nanopore Readset File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ::